Hamilton-Labs-Org/The-Social-NoteWork/README.md

 <img src="images/logo.png" alt="Logo" width="auto" height="auto"></img>
 </a></p>

+This logo was AI Generated with <a href="https://stablediffusionweb.com/" target="_blank" rel="noopener">Stable Diffusion Online</a>.

-The Social NoteWork is a multi-platform, note-taking application with a social aspect, running a Node.js runtime/server and 6 separate clients.
+The Social NoteWork is a multi-platform, note-taking application with a social aspect.
+It has a Node.js runtime/server and 6 separate clients.
 Mobile [Web, Android & iPhone] and Desktop [Windows, Mac & Linux].

 The clients: